Augustinianism: View of humanity

-According to Augustine, even the world and corporeal entities, being fruits of divine love, have their value and meaning, while the some Platonists tended instead to devalue them.
+According to Augustine, even the world and corporeal entities, being fruits of divine love, have their value and meaning, unlike Platonists, who tended to devalue them.
 This attempt to place history and earthly existence within a heavenly perspective, where even evil finds explanation in some way, always remained at the center of its philosophical concerns.

 Ethics

 These are the most important values for an Augustinian.